AlfrescoLabs/chef-apache_tomcat/README.md

 might expect.
 This not only allows for multiple instances running a single version of Tomcat, but multiple versions can be installed simultaneously.

+This cookbook does not manage Java.
+Install your choice of Java versions using another cookbook.
+I recommend the [`java` community cookbook](https://supermarket.chef.io/cookbooks/java) on the Supermarket

 ### Complete, basic usage example

 To use the resources in this cookbook start by created a dependency in your wrapper